aredotna/building/_posts/2018-05-31-queer-technologies.markdown

 >_If the languages are finite, then so, unfortunately, are the life possibilities._
 >—Alexander R. Galloway and Eugene Thacker

-Wendy Chun writes, “programming became programming and software became software when command shifted from commanding a ‘girl’ to commanding a machine.”
-In the earliest days of programming, Chun explains, women themselves were the computers, and the work was seen as rote, clerical, and unskilled.
+ Media scholar Wendy Chun writes, “programming became programming and software became software when command shifted from commanding a ‘girl’ to commanding a machine.”
+In the earliest days of programming, Chun explains, [women themselves were the computers](https://www.are.na/blog/focus/2018/05/15/claire-evans.html), and the work was seen as rote, clerical, and unskilled.
 The invention of software, [echoes Gerald Stephen Jackson](https://www.are.na/block/2240717), spurred an epistemological collapse of programming and problem solving, newly heralding the idea of the individual male genius computer programmer.
 These projects refuse the embedded masculinity in code at linguistic, structural, and historical levels.

 <figure>
   <h5>Zach Blas, <i><a href="https://www.are.na/block/833199">Queer Technologies</a></i>, 2007 - 2012</h5>